 American Library Association Annual Conference

 McGurr, Melanie and Patrick, Demetria, "Challenges and Opportunities: One Academic Library, Seven Hospitals and a ConsortialMove" (2017).
-Research.
+Research, Publications, and Presentations.
 30.